Explicit Acyclic Models and (Co)Chain Operations: The Isomorphisms

 To define $p(x)$ in general, we refer to the prism identified with the inverse image of the barycenter under $x \colon \Delta^{n-1+k} \to \Delta^{n-1}$.
 We compare two orientations of the domain simplex of $x$.
 First, it has its standard orientation as an ordered simplex.
 The prism submanifold also has a standard orientation as an ordered product of oriented simplices.
-The normal bundle of the prism identifies with the tangent bundle of the base simplex of $x$.
-We can amalgamate the prism and base orientations to define a second orientation of the domain and define the sign $p(x) \in \{\pm 1\}$ by the orientation equation \begin{prop} (i).
-The map $\phi(x) = p(x) x $ is a $\Sigma_n$-equivariant isomorphism of graded modules $\cS_*^{aj}(n) \to \cS_*^{ms}(n)$.\\
+The normal bundle of the prism identifies with the pull back of the tangent bundle of the base simplex of $x$ at the barycenter, which is oriented.
+As discussed in Remark \ref{14.4}, we can amalgamate the prism and base orientations to define a second orientation of the domain and define the sign $p(x) \in \{\pm 1\}$ by the orientation equation

-(ii).
-The map $\phi$ coincides with the standard procedure chain map constructed using the contraction $h$ of $\cS_*^{ms}(n)$ and the basis of $\cS_*^{aj}(n)$, consisting of surjections $b$ for which the first occurrences of $1,2 \ldots, n$ occur in that order.\\

-(iii).
-The map $\phi$ commutes with the contractions $ h$ in the two complexes. \end{prop} \begin{proof} For the equivariance we need $\phi(g*x) = g* \phi(x)$, which says The prisms of $x$ and $gx$ in the domain $\Delta^{n-1+k}$ are identical submanifolds, but their simplex factors are permuted by the isomorphism $g_x$.
+\begin{lem} The map $\phi(x) = p(x) x $ is a $\Sigma_n$-equivariant isomorphism of graded modules $\cS_*^{aj}(n) \to \cS_*^{ms}(n)$. \end{lem} For the equivariance we need $\phi(g*x) = g* \phi(x)$, which says The prisms of $x$ and $gx$ in the domain $\Delta^{n-1+k}$ are identical submanifolds, but their simplex factors are permuted by the isomorphism $g_x$.
 This introduces a sign $deg(g_x)$ comparing the two prism orientations.
 But also the vertices of the base $\Delta^{n-1}$ are permuted by $g$, which introduces a sign $\tau(g)$ comparing the two base orientations.
-These two signs yield the desired equivariance equation.\\
+These two signs yield the desired equivariance equation. $ $

-Of course statements (iii) and (i) imply statement (ii), but we want to bring in alternate arguments and emphasize a point essentially made in Part I that there are levels of increasing strength in assertions that certain maps are equivariant chain maps.
-In particular, in the present setting, statement (iii) does not follow automatically from statement (ii), as it would if the domain was a MacLane model.
-Also, the proof that $\phi$ commutes with contractions here is quite a bit more subtle than the corresponding situation in results 15.3 through 15.6 for the isomorphism $\cS_*^{bf} \simeq \cS_*^{ms}.$\\